Mexico is most definitely the land of beer, tequila, and mezcal. But, in the coastal state of Baja California, it’s all about vino.

-To introduce you to one of our favorite up-and-coming wine regions, we’re getting into the basics, from where it is located to what makes the area great for winemaking.
+To introduce you to one of our favorite up-and-coming wine regions, we’re getting into the basics, from its location to what makes the area great for winemaking.
 We’ll also cover a few Valle de Guadalupe wineries you should know about, from some of the originals to their modern counterparts.

-Valle de Guadalupe (aka Guadalupe Valley) is located in Baja California, which is Mexico’s most western state.
-If you’re driving across the border, “Valle,” as it’s also called, is less than 100 miles away from San Diego.
-It’s less than two hours from the San Ysidro border and Tijuana and just inland from the coastal town of Ensenada.
+Valle de Guadalupe (aka Guadalupe Valley) is located in the northern Mexican state of Baja California, which also happens to be Mexico’s most western state.
+If you’re driving across the border, “Valle,” as it’s also called, is less than 100 miles away from the primary San Diego.
+That means that Mexico’s wine country is less than a two-hour drive from the San Ysidro and Otay Mesa border crossings and Tijuana and just inland from the coastal town of Ensenada.

-Most of the region’s wineries, hotels, and excellent restaurants are situated along Highway 3—aka a sometimes bumpy, unpaved road known as “La Ruta del Vino.”
+Most of the region’s wineries, hotels, and excellent restaurants are situated along the main road known as Highway 3—aka a sometimes bumpy, unpaved road known as “La Ruta del Vino.”

-However, Valle de Guadalupe is often used as a catch-all term to refer to all wines from Baja California.
+However, Valle de Guadalupe is often used as a catch-all term for all wines from Baja California.
 Other Baja California winemaking areas, like San Antonio de las Minas, Valle de San Vicente, and Valle de Santo Tomas, tend to be lumped into the Valle de Guadalupe umbrella.

 Why It’s An Ideal Region For Wine